peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

     public PeterO.Numbers.EDecimal Multiply(
         PeterO.Numbers.EDecimal otherValue);

 Multiplies this arbitrary-precision decimal floating-point number by another arbitrary-precision decimal floating-point number and returns the result.
+The exponent for the result is this arbitrary-precision decimal floating-point number's exponent plus the other arbitrary-precision decimal floating-point number's exponent.

 <b>Parameters:</b>